 For JoJo, I decided her “consent” or I’m ready behaviour would be having her put her head willingly into the harness opening and possibly even rest her chin on the harness.
 This meant we had to do several training sessions working towards our goal behaviour.
 For each dog and situation there will be a different position or behaviour needed.

 Basically, you are teaching your dog to be comfortable with what you are doing and conditioning (training) your dog to do a specific thing in order to facilitate doing the procedure or activity.
 Your dog is not actually “consenting” in the way us humans would consent.
 The dog is being taught to be completely comfortable with something.
 Some dogs may never be completely comfortable with certain things and therefore will not be able to be trained to have a consent behaviour to give.
 Nevertheless, much can be done for many situations.

 The “I’m ready” or consent part of it is really for us humans only to work with our dogs better.

-Below is the video showing how I started working on this with JoJo this year.
-We had done some work on this earlier this year, but not since then.
-JoJo was still uncomfortable with having the sledding harness put on, although we did make much progress with putting the collar on so that she now sees putting the collar on as fun.
+Below is the video showing how I started working on this with JoJo.
+We had done some work on this earlier, but not since the video was made.
+JoJo was still uncomfortable with having the sledding harness put on, although we did make much progress with putting the collar on, so that she now sees putting the collar on as fun.